 ARC Training will ensure it provides students and prospective students as well as clients, accurate and comprehensive information about the company and its training products in all marketing materials.

-At all times any materials used for marketing will conform to the ARC Training style guidelines and be reviewed for compliance
+At all times any materials used for marketing will conform to the ARC Training style guidelines and be reviewed for compliance.

 The publishing or commentary made using electronic media must be checked for accuracy and compliance prior to publication.
 Where tweets or posting on social media is used for advertising campaigns it will be check for compliance and be approved for use prior to publishing.